 Ingredients For Sweet Hawaiian Chicken

-- Chicken tenderloins: these are, to me, the best part of the chicken and, as the name says: Tender, juicy, and the perfect size.
-You don’t even have to cut them.
-You can use them as they are.
+- Chicken tenderloins: these are, to me, the best part of the chicken and, as the name says: tender

 - Onion: I like white onion, but sweet yellow onions are great too.

-- Garlic: minced garlic along with onion, in my opinion, make all food taste better.
+- Garlic: minced garlic along with onion, in my opinion, makes all food taste better.

 - Pineapple: you can use fresh pineapple if you wish.

-- Soy sauce: try if you can to use reduced-sodium soy sauce.
-Regular soy sauce is loaded with sodium, so I always use the reduced-sodium one.
+- Soy sauce: try if you can use reduced-sodium soy sauce.
+Regular soy sauce is loaded with sodium.

-- Brown sugar: I think brown sugar tastes way better than white in this dish.
+- Brown sugar: I think brown sugar works better than regular sugar in this dish.